ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/routes_into_work_(16_to_29_years)/destinations_following_the_end_of_compulsory_full-time_education.md

 IN21

 ## Title
-Destinations after age 16
+Destinations following the end of compulsory full-time education

 ## Summary
-Data on young people aged 16 to 24 years in the UK who were in education and training, employment or NEET (not in employment, education or training).
+Data on young people aged 16 to 24 years in the UK who were in education and training, employment or NEET (not in employment, education or training), by socio-economic background.

 ## Subtitle
 Summary main findings